 The EPQ is a popular option for many Sixth Form pupils at Lancing.

+We offer the exciting opportunity for pupils to pursue their own academic or other interests via an Extended Project Qualification.
+This is not part of our formal timetabled curriculum, rather it occupies a co-curricular option slot.
 An EPQ contributes UCAS points (A* providing 70 points) and can impact on university offers.
 The skills developed and honed in successfully completing an EPQ also result in pupils being better prepared to enter university.
 It demonstrates an ability to work independently, plan and carry out research, make sound arguments and reflect on the learning experience.

 Undertaking an EPQ provides an opportunity for pupils to extend their abilities beyond the A Level syllabus and explore an area of interest.
 The flexibility of the EPQ requirements means that there are many directions that can be developed; these can incorporate all aspects of the curriculum while also enabling pupils to really demonstrate their capabilities.
 The one-to-one support and advice that is a big part of Lancing is highly appropriate and tutors can be matched to EPQ pupils.